 We're part of the Library's mission to provide equitable access to learning to everyone, and we're proud that librarian superpowers are part of our toolkit!

 Curious?
-Please get in touch with us—absolutely no prior experience or fully formed ideas needed!
+Please get in touch—absolutely no prior experience or fully formed ideas needed!

 One of our primary missions is supporting the work of emerging scholars and practitioners—particularly UVa graduate students and folks interested in digital humanities and spatial technologies.

 We offer a variety of fellowships and opportunities to this end, which collectively aim to support graduate students during the full measure of their time at UVA.